-The Cannibal Club – original title: O Clube dos Canibais – is a 2018 Brazilian comedy horror feature film written and directed by Guto Parente.
+The Cannibal Club is a 2018 Brazilian comedy horror feature film written and directed by Guto Parente.
 The Tardo Filmes production stars Tavinho Teixeira, Ana Luiza Rios, Pedro Domingues and Zé Maria.

 “With a short runtime of 81 minutes, Guto Parente packs an elephant into a suitcase.
 If you have the palate for distaste… this is a feast […] Loved it.”
 CGiii

 “It’s not a dog-eat-dog world, it’s a few dogs eating all the other dogs: the kind of thing that tends to lead to heads in buckets and corpses hanging off bridges.
 The gore is relatively spare but beautifully executed and the performances, pitched as types and moods more than deep characterizations, are committed.”
-Walter Chaw, Film Freak Central
+Film Freak Central”

-“Parente’s script deliberately eschews subtlety, but his stylish direction — making particularly effective use of Fernando Catatau’s sleazy, jazzy score — sugars the tartness of the medicine with a superficially sophisticated but essentially vulgar glaze.
-Carnal desires are all that matter here…” Neil Young, The Hollywood Reporter
+“Parente’s script deliberately eschews subtlety, but his stylish direction — making particularly effective use of Fernando Catatau’s sleazy, jazzy score — sugars the tartness of the medicine with a superficially sophisticated but essentially vulgar glaze.”
+The Hollywood Reporter

-Uncork’d Entertainment releases The Cannibal Club in select theaters on March 1, 2019, and it was available On Demand from March 5, 2019.
+Uncork’d Entertainment released The Cannibal Club theatrically on March 1, 2019, and it was available On Demand from March 5, 2019.